 How can I test whether I’m using Section 508-compliant colors?

-Using an accessibility or color checker is necessary to help you with color selection and ensure text contrasts sufficiently with its background.
+Using a color accessibility checker is necessary to help you with color selection and ensure text contrasts sufficiently with its background.

 Tools that can help with your color selection include: